Marty wyngaarden krauss

 PhD, Brandeis University

 Marty W. Krauss, the interim dean at Brandeis' Heller School for Social Policy and Management since 2014, previously served as provost and senior vice president for academic affairs at Brandeis from 2004 to 2011.
 Prior to assuming the position of provost, she was associate dean for faculty at the Heller School.
-She is also past director of the Starr Center for Mental Retardation at Heller.
+She is also past director of the Nathan and Toby Starr Center on Intellectual and Developmental Disabilities at Heller.

 Krauss has served on numerous federal advisory panels, including panels of the National Research Council and the National Institutes of Health.
 She was chairperson of the Governor's Commission on Mental Retardation in Massachusetts from 1993 to 1999.